 Blackberry Jam Plant (Randia formosa) SEEDS

-We also offer live Randia formosa plants.
+(We also offer live Randia formosa plants, please see that separate listing).

 Your SEEDS will arrive wet packed in damp paper toweling inside sealed + labeled plastic baggies.
 You can germinate your seeds indoors inside their baggies or go ahead and plant in a container.
 You must keep these tropical plants evenly watered + warm at all times (75-85 degrees).